bleaktwig/yuadrem-wiki/docs/index.md

 To aid in the eternal battle, Et created the [humes](kins/hume.md), a kin as malleable as the god.
 Et bestowed upon humes Chromology<!-- TODO.
 Link. -->, teaching them to wage war using Color.
 Om in turn created [imates](kins/imate.md), a smaller kin able to traverse the forests of Et's children with ease.
 The imates were gifted Apomantics<!-- TODO.
 Link. -->, and fought using Word.

-The conflict ended with the burning of Om, an event known as the Schism<!-- TODO.
-Link. -->.
+The conflict ended with the burning of both Et and Om, an event known as the [Schism](history.md#war-of-spring).
 The primordial one [Pheter](religion/primordials/pheter.md), angered by the death of the god, retaliated by striking Et with lightning.
 The blast burned the godtree, and brought the 40-Year Famine<!-- TODO.
 Link. --> to both humes and imates.
 This event marks the year 0, and the beginning of history.

 --------------------------------------------------------------------------------
 ## Geography